We try to answer the commonest question – “Which Engine Oil should you use?”.

 This is where the ‘y’ figure comes into play.
 This figure should be higher enough to accommodate the ‘thinning’ of the engine oil at rising temperatures and ensure that the engine oil remains ‘thick enough’ to protect the engine at these burning temperatures.
 If this is not taken care of, engine oil would become thinner (like water) and would not clung to the walls of engine and loose its property of proper lubrication.

 For better understanding, let us take an example: I and one of my friend start together on two Pulsar 220s.
 I am using xW50 oil and my friend is using xW40 oil (forget about what the manufacturer has recommended for an instant).
 We ride on same roads and under similar conditions.
 After an hour, which engine oil do you think would be more effective?
-Yes, owing to its higher viscosity (thickness) at engine operating temperatures (ie the temperature that time), my bike with xW50 would be protecting my engine more effectively than my friends’.
+Yes, owing to its higher viscosity (thickness) at engine operating temperatures (ie the temperature that time), my xW50 engine oil would be protecting my engine more effectively than my friends’.

 I hope you have understood till here.
 However, I have a few more pointers to make which even if you do not understand completely right now, you will gradually get them.

 - You can use a higher grade engine oil (higher ‘y’) than the recommended if your kind of riding includes more ‘frying’ up of the engine.
 For eg: You can use xW50 even if your recommended grade is Xw40 in case you ride a lot in city traffic and your place is a lot hotter or you like (sensibly) ripping the bike more often than not.

 - An exception to above relaxation would be not to go to extremes.
 Since a thicker oil would be difficult to push the engine around.

 - Do not go below this figure of ‘y’ ie. You should not use any engine oil with a lower ‘y’ rating.
 If your manufacturer recommends engine oil of grade xW40, you should not use any oil below 40.
 An oil of xW30 would be ineffective in providing proper lubrication to your engine at higher temperatures.